 This kind of online community is usually just a set of forums where people can communicate.

 You may not receive a large sum of money at first, but if you have a couple of members paying a monthly subscription, it can rapidly add up.

-Affiliate marketing is the advertising practice of earning a money by recommending products or services on your blog to your readers.
+Affiliate marketing is the advertising practice of earning money by recommending products or services on your blog to your readers.